How to Hit a Draw in Golf: 5 Simple Adjustments & Drills That Actually Work

 The problem for most amateur players is that the draw is actually the opposite of their typical fade or slice shot.

-I’m going to show you exactly why you aren’t hitting a draw and things you can do to fix it right now.
+Here you’ll learn exactly why you aren’t hitting a draw and things you can do to fix it right now.
 We have drills, data and more to get you finally turning the ball from right to left.

-Hitting the Perfect Draw Shot in Golf (Key Takeaways)
+Hit the Perfect Draw (Key Takeaways)

 If you don’t have time to go through our entire guide on how to hit a draw in golf, here are a few of the most important takeaways.

-• Swing Path Adjustment: The swing path should move from inside to outside to help facilitate a draw.
+- The swing path should move from inside to outside to help facilitate a draw.

-• Lead Wrist Position: Maintain a flexed lead wrist at the top of the swing to help keep the clubface closed relative to the path and keep it in this position through impact.
+- Maintain a flexed lead wrist at the top of the swing to help keep the clubface closed relative to the path and keep it in this position through impact.

-• Strengthen the Grip: Modify the grip slightly stronger to aid in turning the clubface over through impact.
+- Modify the grip slightly stronger to aid in turning the clubface over through impact.

-1. Get the Path More Inside to Outside
+2. Get the Path More Inside to Outside

 To visualize the correct path in your golf swing, it’s best to use alignment sticks.
 Take two alignment sticks to the range with you to start working on your draw shots.

-The draw is easiest to hit when you take the club a little inside on the way back and swing out to the target on the follow through.
+The draw is easiest to hit when you take the club a little inside on the way back and swing out to the target on the follow-through.

 This motion of inside to outside (with a slightly closed clubface) causes the draw.

 You should pay attention to your path, which is one of the first motions in your backswing.
-If the club gets too far outside on the takeaway, you may never get it to a position where it can swing out on the follow through
+If the club gets too far outside on the takeaway, you may never get it to a position where it can swing out on the follow through.

-2. Your Lead Wrist Must Be Flexed
+3. Your Lead Wrist Must Be Flexed

 A slightly bowed lead wrist position at impact will help you hit a draw.